 LIMITED AVAILABILITY FOR THE REST OF THE 23-24 SCHOOL YEAR

-Students will learn how to measure and use proportions.
+Students will learn how to draw geometric, organic, and architectural shapes.

 “I really appreciated watching some of our ‘not-so-brave’ artists come out

 of their shell during Ms. Andrea’s residency.
 One student shared with me that he appreciated the one-on-one time Ms. Andrea gave him, saying, ‘it was just what I needed to feel more confident in working with a new pencil shading technique.’
 Another student told me ‘Now I love drawing!’” –Lori K., Clear Lake Elementary School music teacher

 “Thank you for showing us the drawing and working on the shapes.
 It inspired

 me to create other beautiful art.” –Roslyn, 2nd grader, Clear Lake Elementary School